 Mayfair - 30 Grosvenor Square, London W1K 6AN

-Carbone's new London home has been created in a way that lets them carve off an entire portion of the dining room for parties, but if you're after something a little more intimate, then you're after their main private dining room.
+Carbone's new London home has been created in a way that lets them carve off an entire portion of the dining room for parties, but if you're after something a little more intimate, then you need to book their main private dining room.
 With wooden panelling everywhere, it's certainly shouting opulence and with the attention Carbone puts on their service, you know you'll be looked after here.
 As for food, much of what's on offer is great for sharing, but make sure you order the spicy vodka rigatoni and the not-so-secret off-menu meatballs.

 Seats: 14